 The best part about an Evil Dead marathon is that you’re going to have a lot of fun from start to finish.
-That’s because all four movies in the franchise, and this also extends to the exceptional, delightfully nasty, and pretty much freaking perfect Ash vs. Evil Dead, are quite good.
+That’s because all five movies in the franchise, and this also extends to the exceptional, delightfully nasty, and pretty much freaking perfect Ash vs. Evil Dead, are quite good.
 Beginning with the groundbreaking 1981 classic The Evil Dead, we’re firmly in a film series that has surprised on two levels.

 Evil Dead Ranked